The Numerical Stability of Hyperbolic Representation Learning: Discussions

-In this paper, we have studied the representation limitations and analyzed the numerical stability of optimization for three different models for the hyperbolic space under the 64 bit arithmetic system.
-As one possible future direction, it would be interesting to examine different accelerated gradient descent methods on these models.
-A recent study \citep{hamilton2021no} exhibits that the negative curvature inherent to the hyperbolic space obstructs accelerating the gradient descent process in a Nestorov-like way: the authors blamed the exponential volume growth property for nullifying the information of past gradients.
-It would be interesting to study in the future whether the Euclidean parametrization could circumvent the obstruction.
+In this paper, we have analyzed the representation limitations and numerical stability of optimization for {two popular} models and a Euclidean parametrization of the hyperbolic space under a 64-bit arithmetic system.
+We note that however, while the Euclidean parameterization has no limitation for point representation, computation of {certain functions induced from hyperbolic spaces,} such as the hyperbolic distance between points, may still lead to numerical problems and we leave this for future study.
+Another potential future direction is to investigate the use of different accelerated gradient descent methods on these models.
+A recent study \citep{hamilton2021no} has shown that the negative curvature inherent to the hyperbolic space can impede the acceleration of the gradient descent process in a Nestorov-like way, citing the exponential volume growth property as a cause for the loss of information from past gradients.
+It would be interesting to explore in the future whether the Euclidean parametrization proposed in our paper could overcome this obstruction and improve the convergence rate of optimization problems in hyperbolic spaces.